vmware-archive/vmware-vcenter/docs/esx_datastore_readme.md

 	type: (Required) This parameter defines the datastore type.
     Possible values: NFS / CIFS / VMFS

-	lun: (Required) This parameter defines the LUN number of storage volume.
+	lun:  This parameter defines the LUN number of storage volume.

+	target_iqn: (Storage IQN) This parameter defines a worldwide unique and valid name for the iSCSI target instances.
+The name, based on IETF RFC 3270, can be between 1 and 244 characters in length.
+Sample formats are: iqn.1998-01.com.vmware:INDQAVM01-53b66220.IQNS can be get from esx_get_iqns api.

 # -------------------------------------------------------------------------
 # Parameter Signature